seasidesparrow/acutter/{{cookiecutter.project_name}}/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.6, 3.7 and 3.8.
+3. The pull request should work for Python 3.8 and newer.
 Check the build and make sure that the tests pass for all supported Python versions.

 ## Tips